How-to: Intramuscular injection

 Use gauze to apply light pressure to the injection site.
 If there’s any bleeding, it should be very minor.
 You may notice a little bruising later.
 This is common and nothing to be concerned about.

 It’s normal to experience some discomfort after an intramuscular injection.
-But certain symptoms may be a sign of a more serious complication.
+But specific symptoms may be a sign of a more severe complication.
 Call your doctor or healthcare provider right away if you experience:

 It’s also normal to have some anxiety about performing or receiving an injection, especially an intramuscular injection due to the long needle.
 Read through the steps several times until you feel comfortable with the procedure, and take your time.